HarrySolsem/JsonResume/README.md

 1. Check the output:
    - Generated JSON: `resume.json`
    - Logs: `dynamic_creation.log`
    - If `tagsmaintenance` is enabled, the generated JSON will be named `tagsmaintenance.json`.
+This file will be available as an artifact in the GitHub Actions workflow.